Top 5 Benefits of Paid Search Campaigns

 Another great advantage of paid search is the flexibility to make optimizations.
 Every aspect of the ad can be controlled: keywords, ad copy, ad extensions, and the landing page used for the ad.

-One of my favorite things about digital marketing is being able to deliver the data to back up my efforts.
-Google Adwords is no exception to this, as it allows you to measure results for each ad, each keyword, and even each user.
+One of our favorite things about digital marketing is being able to deliver the data to back up our efforts.
+Google Ads is no exception to this, as it allows you to measure results for each ad, each keyword, and even each user.
 Connecting your campaigns with a Google Analytics account helps determine what’s working and what’s not working in a search campaign.

-The MBB team frequently creates goals in Google Analytics for our clients, which can then be pulled into Adwords to help understand campaign performance.
+The MBB team frequently creates goals in Google Analytics for our clients, which can then be pulled into Google Ads to help understand campaign performance.
 We’re able to track specific goals (form completions, page visits, etc.) and determine performance by each variable.

-Since beginning a paid search campaign requires only minimal time and cost, I definitely recommend exploring it as an option for your business or nonprofit.
+Since beginning a paid search campaign requires only minimal time and cost, we definitely recommend exploring it as an option for your business or nonprofit.
 If you are a nonprofit organization, you may be eligible for Google Ad Grants, which is a program that gives free advertising dollars to nonprofits.
-You can learn more about this here.
+You can learn more about Google Ad Grants here.
 If you have any questions about running a paid search campaign or would like help with a campaign you’re already running, let’s chat!